 - Progressive Awakening occurs as ego structures are gradually dissolved and exiled parts and essential qualities are gradually reintegrated.
 This process of refining the personality is ongoing, but it cannot be completed from within the personality.

-- Enlightenment: Just as you cannot demolish a building while you are still inside it, the last of the ego structures cannot be dissolved while the Self is centred in the personality.
-The Self has to transcend the personality in order to dissolve the final ego structures and perfect the personality.
-The Self moves up from the personality triad (Body, Heart and Mind) to the soul triad to complete the final stage of human evolution.
-The three components of the soul triad don’t have English names, but in Sanskrit they are known as Higher Manas, Buddhi and Atma.
+- Enlightenment: Just as we cannot entirely demolish a building while we are still living in it, we cannot entirely dissolve our ego super-structure while the Self is still centred in the personality.
+The Self has to transcend the personality in order to dissolve the remaining ego structures and master the personality.
+The Self moves up from the personality triad (body, heart and mind) to the soul triad to complete this final stage of human evolution.
+The 3 components of the soul triad don’t have English names, but in Sanskrit they are known as Higher Manas, Buddhi and Atma.

 These topics are described further in Chapters 4 and 7.
-For fuller and more technical description of the higher self, enlightenment and beyond please refer to The Science of Spirituality.
+But for fuller and more technical descriptions of the soul triad, enlightenment and beyond, please refer to my first book, The Science of Spirituality.